 There are several ways to help readers understand the distance and map scale.

-Maps are generally never the same scale as the real world.
+Maps are generally never on the same scale as the real world.
 This is why cartographers use scale bars that compare a map distance to an actual distance.

 Not only do scale bars, ratio and stated scales can also show size and distance in a way that people understand, but inset maps help understand map scale.